Iamaskh/fabricator-rtd/docs/single-machine-each-org.rst

 	docker network ls

-Now that {fabric-template-network} network has been set up at single machine/multiple machines we can bootstrap our fabric network.
+Now that the *fabric-template-network* network has been set up at single machine/multiple machines we can bootstrap our fabric network.